Coronavirus update for maternity patients

 - You may have one named birthing partner with you for the duration of your labour and delivery

-- if you have a caesarean section with regional anaesthesia, you may have one named birthing partner present
+- If you have a caesarean section with regional anaesthesia, you may have a named birthing partner present

-- unfortunately, if your planned birthing partner has suspected or confirmed coronavirus, they will not be able to attend hospital with you
+- If your planned birthing partner has suspected or confirmed coronavirus, or live in a household where someone with symptoms, they will not be able to come to with you to the hospital

 Antenatal classes and tours